darrelclute/darrelclute.github.io/data/pages/resume.rst

     03/2011 |--| Present |---| Senior Network Engineer

-    * Focus on data center networking supporting Satellite Service Provider back office and operational support systems.
+    * Focus on data center networking supporting Satellite Service Provider back office and operational support systems, including:

+      * Cisco Nexus 7000, 5000, 2000, 1000V.

+      * Cisco Catalyst 2960, 3750.

+      * Cisco ASA.

+      * Cisco ACE.

+      * Cisco ACS.

+      * Juniper SA VPN Appliances.

+      * Juniper MX Routers.

+      * OSPF and MPLS internal network.

+      * BGP Peering with providers and at internal MPLS network CE-PE boundary.

     * Provide support and dissemination of knowledge to other engineers.

     * Work with business owners on architecture, implementation and support of their applications, with a focus on network services.

-    * Work with other data center infrastructure teams toward the completion of projects our teams support.
+    * Work with other data center infrastructure groups toward the completion of projects our groups support.

-    * Provide knowledge transfer and augmentation to other infrastructure teams where own knowledge or experience surpasses that of the functional groups subject matter expertise.
+    * Provide knowledge transfer and augmentation to other infrastructure groups where own knowledge or experience surpasses that of the functional groups subject matter expertise.

+      * Assist in the setup and maintenance of Red Hat Satellite.

+      * Provide training on the use of Git, along with proposing workflows to encourage collaboration.

+      * Provide training and escalation on scripting and programming with Python.

+      * Evaluation of Splunk and ELK for log aggregation, building network specific queries and assisting in building queries to correlate network, systems, and application data.

+      * Setup CentOS 7 VM templates for use in a vSphere environment, using cloud-init to customize the deployed virtual machines using the same data structures as when deploying in the future to OpenStack or AWS.

     * Encourage the adoption of Infrastructure as Code and Agile Operations methods, procedures, and tools, across functional groups.